Second-order logic

 In logic and mathematics, second-order logic is an extension of first-order logic, which itself is an extension of propositional logic.
 Second-order logic is in turn extended by higher-order logic and type theory.

-First-order logic quantifies only variables that range over individuals (elements of the domain of discourse); second-order logic, in addition, also quantifies over relations.
+First-order logic quantifies only variables that range over individuals (elements of the domain of discourse); second-order logic, in addition, quantifies over relations.
 For example, the second-order sentence $\forall P\,\forall x (Px \lor \neg Px)$ says that for every formula P, and every individual x, either Px is true or not(Px) is true (this is the law of excluded middle).
 Second-order logic also includes quantification over sets, functions, and other variables (see section below).
 Both first-order and second-order logic use the idea of a domain of discourse (often called simply the "domain" or the "universe").
 The domain is a set over which individual elements may be quantified.